 Can Sunscreen Do More Harm Than Good?

 When it comes to protecting yourself from the sun, you can easily go wrong.
-The fact is that not all sunscreens are created equal and, in many cases, they can do more harm than good.
+Sunscreen products are not all created equal.
+In many cases, they do more harm than good.
 Fortunately, there are natural ways to fight UV rays, including fighting them from inside out.

 by Greg Montoya